I am amazed at how many people do not like to be alone.

-For me, time by myself is a time to speak to myself and to God about the things on my heart.
+Time by myself is frequently a time to speak to God about the things on my heart.
 Conversational meditation and prayer if you like.
-I take full advantage of that when I am driving by myself.
+I take full advantage of that when I am driving and no one is with me.
 Which means almost no one has ever been privy to these moments.

 I also do this at airports to keep the seats on either side of me empty.

-Each time I am alone, I have a different experience with myself.
-I might be asking of myself questions about things that confuse me, about why I have preferences for certain things.
-I might come down on myself like a ton of bricks for the dumb and stupid mistakes I have made.
+Each time I am alone, I have a different experience.
+I might be asking of myself questions about things that come to mind, developing self-awareness as I go.

 I chide myself frequently for my flaws and the difficulties I have with elements of self-improvement and self-mastery.
 I use these moments to remove any illusions I have about myself.